Singhanwala

 Singhanwala is a village 6 km from Moga, Punjab, India.
-Its population is about 15,000.
-Gurdev Singh Sidhu served for 25 years as a village head.
+The village population is approximately 15,000.
+It is believed that Dasaundha Singh and Sangat Singh founded the village of Singhanwala.
+The Nishanwalia Misl, one of the 12 Sikh Misls was based here during the 18th century.
+The misl participated in several battles against Mughal forces, including the Battle of Sirhind.
+Gurdev Singh Sidhu served as the village head for 25 years.
 Sardar Nachatter Singh Gill served for 10 years.
-Since 2003 Balvir Singh is the sarpanch, the village head.
+Balvir Singh is the sarpanch (village head) since 2003.

 Education

 The village does not have a 10+2 school.
-Many parents cannot afford to send their teenagers to the nearby city and the generation is not able to get good education.
-Private schools like Genius School and Kalangidhar School also do not have facilities to teach higher classes.
-Only parents with higher income can provide good education to their kids.
+Many parents cannot afford to send their teenagers to schools in the city.
+Therefore, the generation lacks continued education.
+Private schools like Genius School and Kalangidhar School do not have facilities to teach higher classes.
+Like many villages, only higher income families can provide a good education for their kids.

 Sikhism

-There are three Gurdwaras in the village, Bhai Mohar Singh, Bhai Seva Singh, Gurudwara Sahib in Chand Patti (Area) and Gurudwara Sangeet Vidiyala.
-Bhai Mohar Singh youth club, Ekta Welfare Youth Club, Baba Jiwan Singh Club, Ma Chintpurni Club and Shaheed Bhagat Singh youth club.
-There are five clubs in the village.
+There are multiple Gurdwaras in the village.
+These include Bhai Mohar Singh, Bhai Seva Singh, Gurudwara Sahib in Chand Patti (Area), and Gurudwara Sangeet Vidiyala.
+There are a total of five clubs in the village.
+These consist of the following: Bhai Mohar Singh youth club, Ekta Welfare Youth Club, Baba Jiwan Singh Club, Ma Chintpurni Club and Shaheed Bhagat Singh youth club.

+Nishanwalia Misl

+The Misl was founded by Dasaundha Singh Shergill a leader of Tarna Dal.
+The misl was formed on 29 March 1748.
+The leaders of this Misl used to carry the blue nishans (the flags) of the Sikh army during the battles; hence their name became Nishanwalia.
+The Misl held a commanding number of cavalry units, estimated to be around 12,000 units according to historical accounts.
+Singhanwala was the residence of many prominent Nishanwalia Misldars, including Dasaundha Singh, Sangat Singh, and his sons.
+It is believed that Dasaundha Singh and Sangat Singh were the founders of the village.
+They had established the town of Ambala as their capital initially, building a protective wall around it, before eventually shifting to Singhanwala due to climate and water quality issues.
+Gurdwara Bhai Mohar Singh Ji is also situated in this village and serves as a memory to Bhai Mohar Singh, the son of Misldar Sangat Singh Nishanwalia.